 10. Vadakkechira Lake

 This is a famous pond located in Thrissur, and among the most beautiful heritage lakes in Kerala that is home to several exotic species of the wild and an exquisite display of flora.
-This lake is a favourite spot for many adventure, nature and wildlife lovers who can have a gala time exploring the natural beauty of this lake and the surrounding region.
+This heritage lake in Kerala was built by Shakthan Thampuran and is one of Thrissur’s famous landmarks.
+This lake is a favorite spot for many adventures, nature, and wildlife lovers who can have a gala time exploring the natural beauty of this lake and the surrounding region.

 Location: Vadakkechira Lake, Thrissur, Kerala